harshita1225/nature-tours/README.md

 ## Overview

-### The challenge
+### Project specifications

-- Clone the Spotify Website using only Tailwind CSS
+- Developing Css architecture using SASS

-- View the optimal layout for the site depending on their device's screen size
+- handing images to be responsive

-- See hover states for all interactive elements on the page
+- adding hover effects, card designing and rotating using CSS animations

-- Create a responsive page based on the screenshots using flex and media queries
+- Create a responsive page based using flex, grid and media queries

 - Notice: